Ism1tha/Cryptocurrency-Status-Discord-Bot-SMON/README.md

+#Small modification of the bot, actually showing SMON Token for Groovy Gang discord group.

 # Cryptocurrency Price Status Discord Bot

 This bot will update its status message with the current price of the desired cryptocurrency.